nbuzzano/nlp-text-classification/README.md

 - `source`: Here you can find custom tools, prediction machine learning models.
 The input dataset is stored here.

 - `resources`: Take a look to the architecture plan and how the Airflow pipeline looks here!

+### How can I test this?:
+1. Go to `source/` directory and store there the texts that you want to classify.
+A `README.md` file with an in deep explanation can be found there.
+2. run `docker-compose up` and docker will do all the work for you.
+Just wait a little until all the services are up and running.
+3. Paste `localhost:8081` url in your browser to open Airflow UI and run the pipeline.

 ### Next releases: